Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus. 1 Thessalonians 5:16-18

 In the throes of anxiety, it’s easy to feel like a victim.
 Sometimes we are.
 My last bout of acute anxiety had some physical components, so my body was using anxiety as a huge distress beacon.
 Until I fixed some of the physical issues, I had no hope of dealing with the anxiety.

 However, now I’m back to normal anxiety, and that tends to come from runaway thoughts.
 Can you relate?
 The what ifs that press at your mind.
-The worst-case scenarios that play like bad movies in your mind when you least expect it.
+The worst-case scenarios that play like bad movies in your head when you least expect it.
 The doubts about God and His care that insinuate themselves into your thoughts when God’s plans deviate from yours as far as possible.

 Those we have some control over.
 I think everyone is familiar with the Philippians verse about how to think.
 We are to cling to thoughts that are true, noble, good, pure, admirable, and praiseworthy. (plus a couple more.
 I’m sure I missed a couple.)
 That sounds good.
 If I could do that, I’d be set.